Week 4 2021

 Professor of Oncology and Population Sciences

-Jeffrey N. Weitzel, MD is Founder of the Division of Clinical Cancer Genomics and the Cancer Screening & Prevention Program at City of Hope Comprehensive Cancer Center in Duarte, California.
-Board Certified in Clinical Genetics and Medical Oncology, Dr. Weitzel is a Professor of Oncology and Population Sciences at City of Hope, and holder of the Dr. Norman and Melinda Payson Professorship in Medical Oncology.
-He is also the ASCO Conquer Cancer Research Professor in Breast Cancer Disparities.
-At the vanguard of precision prevention, Dr. Weitzel’s multidisciplinary clinical, research, and training programs emphasize translational research in cancer disparities, genomic cancer risk assessment, chemoprevention, targeted therapy, clinical and psychosocial outcomes, genetic epidemiology and health services research, with a focus on underserved populations.
-He is member of the NCCN Genetics/Familial Risk Assessment practice guidelines committee.
-Dr. Weitzel is the principal investigator for the Clinical Cancer Genomics Community Research Network and Medical Director for the Cancer Genomics Education Program, which are funded in part by the National Cancer Institute.
-Along with Dr. Blazer, he received the 2019 American Society of Human Genetics Arno Motulsky-Barton Childs Award for Excellence in Human Genetics Education.
+Jeffrey N. Weitzel, MD, is board Certified in Medical Oncology and Clinical Genetics, and founded the Clinical Cancer Genomics Community Research Network.
+He co-founded the Clinical Cancer Genomics Community of Practice with Dr. Blazer.
+A Breast Cancer Research Foundation Scholar and an honorary Professor of Oncology for the Latin American School of Oncology, he is also the ASCO Conquer Cancer Research Professor in Breast Cancer Disparities.
+At the vanguard of precision prevention, Dr. Weitzel’s multidisciplinary clinical, research, and training experience emphasize translational research in cancer disparities, genomic cancer risk assessment, chemoprevention, targeted therapy, clinical and psychosocial outcomes, genetic epidemiology and health services research, with a focus on underserved populations.
+Dr. Weitzel received the American Society of Human Genetics Arno Motulsky-Barton Childs Award for Excellence in Human Genetics Education.

 Julie Culver, MS, CGC